thephez/original-evolution-whitepaper/README.md

 at a much lower cost to the operators involved.
-Dash alleviates this problem by rewarding collateralized nodes to host higher capacity infrastructure as usage as the system scales from the block reward, but this is still subject to the problem that if provision costs overtake rewards, the network capacity and availability is dependant on altruism and capacity starts to decrease and infrastructure becomes more centralized to businesses that depend on capacity to operate.
+Dash alleviates this problem by rewarding collateralized nodes to host higher capacity infrastructure as usage as the system scales from the block reward, but this is still subject to the problem that if provision costs overtake rewards, the network capacity and availability is dependent on altruism and capacity starts to decrease and infrastructure becomes more centralized to businesses that depend on capacity to operate.